 It offers academic education at an international level and enables graduates to engage in independent research work in compliance with the international standards governing their respective disciplines.

 PhD projects thus must contribute to the body of knowledge within the given area of research by yielding new and independent findings and moreover have to correspond to ethical and paradigmatic framework criteria of research: the work must be original, transparent and open to analysis; moreover, it must allow for communication and critique both at the moment of production and at later stages.

 subject areas for exchange students

-German (some selected courses and project supervision are also available in English).
-Our Masters programme Interface Culture is taught fully in English.
+The teaching language is German language (various courses and project supervision are also available in English language).
+The Masters programme Interface Culture is fully taught in English.

 cost of living per month (studying and living)